 A traditional surrogacy tends to hold more emotional weight for both the surrogate and intended parents.
 It can feel uncomfortable and risky knowing your surrogate is genetically related to your child.
 Gestational carriers often think of themselves as babysitters during pregnancy, but this is more difficult for traditional surrogates.

-Relationships between surrogates and intended parents vary greatly based off of preferences and connections, but traditional surrogates often want a more involved relationship than gestational carriers.
-When deciding between traditional and gestational surrogacy, consider how involved you want the surrogate to be with you during pregnancy as well as if you want her to be involved at all with the child after birth.
+Relationships between surrogates and intended parents vary greatly based on preferences and connections.
+However, traditional surrogates often want a more involved relationship than gestational carriers.
+When deciding between traditional and gestational surrogacy, consider how involved you want the surrogate.
+Do you want involvement with you during pregnancy or at all with the child after birth?

-While there are many similarities between traditional and gestational surrogacies, the differences can have a significant impact on the entire surrogacy process.
+While there are many similarities between traditional and gestational surrogacies, the differences can have a significant impact on the process.
 Traditional surrogacy involves simpler medical procedures and is often the less expensive option.
-Gestational surrogacy allows you to work with an agency, has fewer legal complexities, and typically takes less of an emotional toll.
+Gestational surrogacy allows you to work with an agency.
+It also has fewer legal complexities, and typically takes less of an emotional toll.
 Discuss with your family or a surrogacy professional the best option for you.